dib-lab/farm-notes/getting-started.md

 Now you can use `conda install -y <packagename>` to install stuff.

-There's a [nice conda tutorial](https://kaust-vislab.github.io/introduction-to-conda-for-data-scientists/) for data scientists.
+There's a [nice conda tutorial](https://kaust-vislab.github.io/introduction-to-conda-for-data-scientists/) for data scientists available!

 ## Conda environments